-This book celebrates California cuisine by featuring quintisenssally local ingrediants like avococado, crab, stonefruits and citrus.
+This book celebrates California cuisine by featuring quintessentially local ingredients like avocado, crab, stone fruits and citrus.
 The book offers seasonal spring and summer recipes for farmer’s market fresh food.
-Like California itself, the book imports recipes from a wide range of cultures, including Japan, Mexico, the Philipines and Italy.
+Like California itself, the book imports recipes from a wide range of cultures, including Japan, Mexico, the Philippines and Italy.
 The recipes are presented with lovely photography and inspiring but do-able recipes.

 Gaby celebrates what she calls The California Girl Life, both on her blog and also in this cookbook.
 She grew up eating only pasta and grilled cheese until she was 17 (same here, Gaby).
 But she’s now branched out and produced a book that ranges from her famous guacamole to grilled radicchio salad.
 The mantra for the cookbook is simple and fresh.
 She keeps it simple with panty basics and keeps it fresh with a eye toward fruits and veg, lean meats and healthy grains.